bellodox/trucker-wiki-content/Continuous-Deployment.md

 This means your are done and good to go!
 Have fun with continuous deployment.

-## Continuous Deployment with github and Jenkins
+## Continuous Deployment with Github and Jenkins

 First setup your Jenkins as normally.